fran6p/creality_k1_fw/README.md

 ## Missing files

-Creality deleted older revisions of their Slicer from their downloads page, if any are missing and you can provide it, please contact me.
+Creality deleted older revisions of their Slicer from their downloads page, if any are missing and you can provide it, upload it somewhere and send a link to it.

 ## Thanks & Attribution